Antal Rogán

-Antal Rogán (born 29 January 1972) is a Hungarian economist and politician, who serves as Minister of the Prime Minister's Cabinet Office.
+Antal Rogán (born 29 January 1972) is a Hungarian economist and politician, who served as Minister of the Prime Minister's Cabinet Office between 2015 and 2026.
 He served as Mayor of Belváros-Lipótváros (fifth district of Budapest) from 2006 to 2014.
 On Tuesday January 7, 2025, he was hit with US sanctions for his alleged involvement in corruption in Hungary.
 On Wednesday, 16 April 2025, the sanctions against him were removed by the US government.

-The opposition refers to him only as a “minister of propaganda", alluding to the media empire he controls—expanded in 2022 with intelligence services—which resembles Goebbels’s propaganda machine.

 Political career

 He became a member of the National Assembly (MP) in the 1998 parliamentary election.
 He had been leader of the Fidesz parliamentary group since 2 June 2012.
 Rogán was appointed Minister of the newly-formed Prime Minister's Cabinet Office on 17 October 2015.
 In January 2025 the Biden administration sanctioned him for corruption under the Magnitsky Act.
 The press release of the United States Department of the Treasury claims Rogán has built a network of corruption in Hungary aimed at controlling strategic sectors and channeling their revenues to himself and his political allies.
 In April 2025 the Trump administration lifted the sanctions, stating they were "inconsistent with US foreign policy interests."

+After the 2026 Hungarian parliamentary election, where Fidesz–KDNP suffered a heavy defeat and fell from power, Rogán did not take up his mandate.

 Personal life

 Rogán's family is of Slovene descent from the Raba March in Vas County.

 He married his first wife, Alexandra Sonnevend, in 1999.
-He married his second wife, Cecília Gaál-Rogán, 2007; they announced their divorce in 2019.
+He married his second wife, Cecília Gaál-Rogán in 2007; they announced their divorce in 2019.
 He married his third wife, Barbara Obrusánszki, in 2021.

 He has one son from his first marriage, and two sons from his second.